rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-3-in-post-order.md

 end
 ```

-Note that a hashtable of counter values (i.e. `nc`, read as "node count" )
+Note that a hashtable of counter values `nc` (read as "node count") is
-is used to determine the node count of each node, one node at a time.
+used to determine the node count of each node, one node at a time.

 Note that, compared to the pre-order version, this post-order version is
 straight forward since a node and its node count will be appended to the